CCSI-Toolset/MEA_ssm/docs/source/tutorials.rst

       values for “H\ :sub:`2`\ O” and “MEA” as “7” and “3,” respectively.

-2. In the left navigation pane, navigate to “Model Analysis Tools” → “Sensitivity,” and then click “New.”
+1. In the left navigation pane, navigate to :menuselection:`Model Analysis Tools --> Sensitivity` and then click :guilabel:`New`.
 The new sensitivity block may be named “PCO2.”
-Under “Manipulated variable” in the “Vary” tab, select “New,” select “Mole Flow” as “type,” “IN” as “stream,” “CO2” as “component,” and “mol/hr” as the “units.”
+Under :guilabel:`Manipulated variable` in the :guilabel:`Vary` tab, select :guilabel:`New`, select :guilabel:`Mole Flow` as “type,” “IN” as “stream,” “CO2” as “component,” and “mol/hr” as the “units.”
 Under “Manipulated variable limits,” specify “0.0005” and “0.03” as the “lower” and “upper limits,” respectively, and “10” as the “number of points.”
 Navigate